 The Taking Part Survey focuses on arts, museums and galleries, libraries, archives, heritage and sport.
 It collects data regarding the frequency of participation and attendance, attitudes and factors affecting why people do and do not participate or attend.
 It is a continuous national survey, achieving an annual sample size of around 29,000 people.
 Data from the Taking Part survey is available at a regional level.

 Taking Part NETQuest is a simple tool that allows you to construct tables and graphs using data from the survey.
 NETQuest currently contains data for the survey years up to 2010/11.
 Register here to access NETQuest

 Active People Survey

 The Active People Survey is the largest single survey of sport and active recreation.
-Data from Active People Survey 6 (2011/12) was published in December 2012.
+The results from Active People Survey 7 have been published here.
 The survey measures how participation varies from place to place and between different groups in the population.
 It also identifies the proportion of the adult population that volunteer in sport on a weekly basis, club membership, involvement in organised sport/competition, receipt of tuition or coaching, and overall satisfaction with levels of sporting provision in the local community.

 Active People Diagnostic is an online reporting and analysis tool for the Active People Survey results is free and simple to access via site registration.
 It will enable you to view pre-defined survey results and undertake interactive analysis and comparison.